Man cursed, lunged for Rittenhouse's gun before teen shot him -witness | Law-Order

 Man cursed, lunged for Rittenhouse's gun before teen shot him -witness

-McGinniss re-enacted the scene, crouching and lunging forward with both arms.
-"It was like he was grabbing for the front portion of it," he said.
-McGinnis has been seen as a crucial witness for both the prosecution, which is trying to show that Rittenhouse used his weapon without justification, and the defense, which is trying to establish that the teenager fired at Rosenbaum in self-defense.
+McGinniss, who re-enacted the scene, crouching and lunging forward with both arms from the stand, said it appeared that Rosenbaum "was grabbing for the front portion" of Rittenhouse's weapon before the teen shot him four times.
+McGinniss has been seen as a crucial witness because he was close by when Rittenhouse turned and shot Rosenbaum.
+That violent encounter stirred up the crowd, setting the stage for the shootings of Huber and Grosskreutz minutes later.

-Rittenhouse, who was pointing his rifle at a 45-degree angle toward the ground, moved his weapon to his left in an effort to avoid Rosenbaum's grasp before firing, McGinnis said.
-Kenosha County Assistant District Attorney Thomas Binger then asked if that meant Rosenbaum was no longer a threat.
+As Kenosha County Assistant District Attorney Thomas Binger played a video of Rosenbaum lying wounded on the ground, motionless and groaning loudly, McGinniss appeared to struggle to maintain his composure, breathing rapidly and averting his eyes from the monitor.
+McGinnis escorted Rosenbaum to the hospital where he was confirmed dead.
+When McGinnis testified that Rittenhouse was able to initially dodge Rosenbaum's advance, moving his weapon out of his reach, Binger asked if that meant Rosenbaum was no longer a threat to the teenager.

-McGinnis said the two were still "extremely close" to each other and it wasn't clear to him "what would have happened if those shots hadn’t been fired".
-Ryan Balch, a military veteran who was among the armed men with Rittenhouse at the used car dealership they said they were protecting, testified that Rosenbaum was acting in a "violent" manner that night, throwing rocks and trying to set fires, and in one earlier encounter threatened to kill him and Rittenhouse.
+McGinnis said Rosenbaum and Rittenhouse were still "extremely close" to each other and it was not clear to him "what would have happened if those shots hadn’t been fired."
+Ryan Balch, a military veteran who was among the armed men with Rittenhouse at the used car dealership they said they were protecting, testified that Rosenbaum was acting in a "violent" manner that night, throwing rocks and trying to set fires.

-Earlier on Thursday, the trial judge dismissed a juror because he told a joke about the shooting of Jacob Blake, a Black man whose wounding by a policeman sparked protests in Kenosha, Wisconsin, last year.
-"The public needs to be confident that this is a fair trial," Kenosha County Circuit Judge Bruce Schroeder told the juror, an older white man who declined to repeat the joke he told to a sheriff's deputy outside the courtroom this week.
+Balch said that in one earlier encounter, Rosenbaum threatened to kill him and Rittenhouse "if he caught them alone."
+"Every encounter I saw him have with someone was extremely aggressive," Balch said.

-"It had nothing to do with the case," the man told the judge.
-It was "bad judgment to tell a joke of that nature," Schroeder said, adding that he had no choice but to remove the man from the jury.
-The man then left the courtroom.
+JUROR DISMISSED OVER JOKE Earlier on Thursday, the trial judge dismissed a juror because he told a joke about the shooting of Jacob Blake, a Black man whose wounding by a policeman on Aug.
+23, 2020, sparked the protests in Kenosha.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)